The Relational Lab –

 A relational training group for clinicians in their first 1–6 years of practice.

-Becoming a Highly Effective Therapist From the Start
+Become a Highly Effective Therapist From the Start

 The early years of clinical practice are both exciting and overwhelming.